radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ![](media/apps-access-rules.png)

+There is also an option to [disable users](##disable-application-access) from seeing the "Request Access" feature entirely, providing you with more control over who can request access to your application.

 #### Filter

 A user can be authorized to access an application based on certain attributes in their profile which are stored in the identity store, come from the pass-through rules in each identity provider or the Circle of Trust rules.
 This criteria is defined on the Filter tab.
 Define a filter that dictates which criteria are required for a user to be qualified to access this application.
 Any user whose profile attributes do not match the indicated criteria is not authorized to access the application.
 In the example shown below, only users that have an "l" attribute with a value of "novato" and the attribte "Building" (CoT rules) with the value "buildinga" are authorized by CFS to access this application.